-Unfortunately I soon discovered that wasn’t going to be an easy task.
+Unfortunately, I soon discovered that wasn’t going to be an easy task.
 1996 was still the VHS age and eBay and IMDb were in their infantile stages.
 The internet proved to be utterly useless and searches for Alain Delon brought up next to nothing.
 I spent my time looking through English language film books for any bits of info I could find about him, but I had very little to show for my efforts.
 It’s hard to believe now, but Alain Delon was an enigma in 1996.
 Mostly forgotten by American film audiences and often ignored by American film critics.

 My search finally led me to look for a French pen pal in the hope that they might be able to help me in my quest for anything and everything related to Delon.
 At the time I had a few Japanese pen pals who I exchanged comic books with and with their help I found a French comic book fan who thankfully understood my passion for Delon.
 She was kind enough to send me second generation VHS tapes of some of Delon’s French films as well as photos that she cut out of old magazines.
 The more I learned about Delon, the more I became fascinated with him.
 He’s no angel and he’s definitely done things that I can’t possibly begin to understand (neglecting his son Christian by Nico comes to mind).
-He’s human after all, and like all human beings he has good and bad qualities.
+He’s human after all, and like all human beings, he has good and bad qualities.
 His complexity as an individual and as an artist continues to fascinate me.

 Fast forward to Sept.
 1997 – I decided to take a class on web design at my local community college in order to improve my job opportunities.
 The teacher asked us all to create a web project featuring content or a subject that we felt was underrepresented on the web.
 Since there were absolutely no English language websites devoted to Alain Delon in 1997 I decided I would make Delon the focus of my web project and that is how the first English language website devoted to Alain Delon came to be.
 The website was called Alain Delon… A Tribute! and it has been off-line since 2000 but much of my old site has been archived by the fine folks at Wayback Machine for anyone who’s interested in giving it a look.
-Fair warning – try to ignore all the spelling, grammar and punctuation mistakes if you do visit the site.
-If you don’t think I need an editor now, you soon will!
+Fair warning – try to ignore all the spelling, grammar, and punctuation mistakes if you do visit the site.
+If for some strange reason you don’t think I need an editor now, you soon will!

 While I was putting the Alain Delon… A Tribute! site together I came in contact with the very nice Michael St Aubyn who used to run the wonderful Belles de Jour 2 site featuring information about many French actresses.
 Michael was kind enough to send me lots of images of Delon which I was extremely grateful for.
 With his help, as well as the help of other Delon fans I met online, I managed to put together a pretty decent tribute site and the first English language site devoted to Alain Delon on the world wide web.